-Pazih has a set of 45 morphemes consisting of reduplicated CVC syllables with an epenthetic medial vowel.
-In 33 of these morphemes, the epenthetic vowel is identical to that of the reduplicated syllables, as in (7).
-However, in 12 morphemes, the epenthetic vowels do not show vowel harmony, as in (8) (note the minimal pair in (7b) vs. (8b)).
+Pazih has a set of 45 morphemes consisting of reduplicated CVC syllables with an epenthetic medial vowel (listed in Li and Tsuchida 2001:20-21).
+In 33 of these morphemes, all of which are listed in (7), the epenthetic vowel is identical to that of the reduplicated syllables.
+However, in the twelve morphemes listed in (8), the epenthetic vowels do not show vowel harmony (note the minimal pair in (7dd) vs. (8j)).
 It is this small corpus of 45 items that is the focus of the next few sections.